 Sigma does not include a case in the box with this lens, but finding a case should not be challenging.
 Consider a Lowepro Lens Case or Think Tank Photo Lens Case Duo for a quality, affordable single-lens storage, transport, and carry solution.

 Along with Sigma's standard (nice) center- and side-pinch lens cap, this lens ships with a very nice aluminum magnetic cap.
 Snapping into place, the magnetic cap is easy to install, and it stays firmly in place.
 Unfortunately, there is no provision to grip the center of the cap, and with inadequate space provided inside the hood to grasp the cap's edges, the hood must be removed to get the cap off.
 That was enough of a disadvantage for me to put the metal cap back in the box.
 If you leave your hood in the box (not recommended), you'll love the magnetic lens cap.
+The optional Sigma CH-11 Magnetic Cap Holder provides a simple method of attaching the lens cap to a camera bag, etc., via a carabiner.

 The larger metal cap under the smaller one is from the Sigma 35mm f/2 DG DN Contemporary Lens.